kilpkonn/msc-thesis/main.typ

 TT is a dependently-typed λ -calculus with inductive families and pattern matching definitions.
 The language is kept as small as reasonably possible to make working with it easier.

-As the term search algorithm also works on TT we'll take a closer look at it.
+As the term search algorithm also works on TT we will take a closer look at it.
-More precise we'll look at they call $"TT"_"dev"$ that is TT, but extended with hole and guess bindings.
+More precise we will look at they call $"TT"_"dev"$ that is TT, but extended with hole and guess bindings.
 The guess binding is similar to a let binding, but without any reduction rules for guess bindings.
 Using binders to represent holes is useful in a dependently-typed setting since one value may determine another.
 Attaching a guess (generated term) to a binder ensures that instantiating one such variable also instantiates all of its dependencies